jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.7 ArcTan

-Returns the inverse tangent (arctan) of each values in a raster..
+Returns the inverse tangent (arctan) of each values in a raster.

 *Parameters*: